Krishnanandh16/Projects/Master thesis/README.md

-# Master thesi on top in "Supply chain manamnet in production industries"
+# Master thesis on top in "Supply chain manamnet in production industries"